India: Suspected rape of Dalit girl puts spotlight on caste violence | DW | 11.08.2021

 There were more than 32,000 rapes recorded in India in 2019, according to the latest government data — almost four an hour — though experts say the actual figures are likely significantly higher due to the stigma attached to sexual offences.

-There were more than 100,000 kidnappings of women over the same period, data show, a third of them with the aim of forcing them into marriage.
+There were more than 100,000 kidnappings of women over the same period, data show, a third of them with the aim of forcing the women into marriage.